Overview

 - Suitability for Specific Cell Types: Certain cell types, like plant cells or specific blood cell types, naturally thrive in suspension.
 This method offers a unique approach to cultivating these cells for research and production purposes.

 - Solution: Agitation speed and impeller design can be optimized to minimize shear forces.
-Gentle mixing techniques, like rocking platforms , can be utilized for shear-sensitive cells.
+Gentle mixing techniques, such as rocking platforms, can be used for shear-sensitive cells.

 - Solution: Antifoaming agents can be included in the culture media at minimal concentrations to prevent foam formation without compromising cell health.